Basic drawing in Pycairo

 ctx.stroke()

-We have, again, changed the rectangle position and colours - blue for the fill and two for the outline.
+We have, again, changed the rectangle position and colours - blue for the fill and yellow for the outline.
 Then we fill and stroke the shape as two separate operations, in a similar way to the previous two rectangles.

-to outline it, the stroke wouldn't appear - the rectangle path has been deleted, so there is nothing to stroke (that isn't an error, the stroke function would just do nothing).
+There is just one small difference.
+As mentioned above, calling fill or stroke deletes the current path.
+So if we called fill to fill the rectangle and called stroke to outline it, the stroke wouldn't appear - the rectangle path has been deleted, so there is nothing to stroke (that isn't an error, the stroke function would just do nothing).

 Here is the full code: